SalazarJosh/gatsby-portfolio/src/pages/blog/recreating-githubs-globe.md

 ### Land overlay and blue spires
-In their blogpost, GitHub talks about how they dynamically render the regions of Earth starting with the south pole and distributes circle meshes along the circumference of each latitude line.
+In their blogpost, GitHub shares how they render the regions of Earth starting with the south pole and distributing circle meshes along the circumference of each latitude line.

 I took a shortcut here and found [a texture](https://i.imgur.com/JLFp6Ws.png) to overlay the base sphere.
-In short, I create another sphere and load the texture as a material onto it.
+I created another sphere and loaded the texture as a material onto it.
 I make that sphere slightly larger than the base globe sphere, enable transparency on the material, then add it to the scene

 <pre style="background-color: #eee; padding: 15px; margin: 1.875rem 0;">
 <code>//setup map overlay